 Ultimately, there is nothing that can prevent these old things from ageing.
 Everything in this world ages and deteriorates over time.
-Everything is subject to decay.
+Everything is subject to decay or destruction.

-And what about the old-style barber joints popping up in big cities these days?
+And what about the old-style barber joints popping up in cities these days?
 Maybe you’ve seen them.
-They hark back to the days when capacious chrome and vinyl chairs, rich wood panelling, and black and white checkerboard tiles were all the rage, adding a real sense of occasion to getting a haircut.
+They hark back to the days when capacious chrome and vinyl chairs, rich wood panelling, and black and white checkerboard tiles were all the rage, and they add a real sense of occasion to getting a haircut.

 While we might long for the simpler, slower days of yesteryear and even replicate old ways and old styles, inexorably the hands on every dial keep moving and the numerals on every digital device keep ticking over.
 And those trendy hipsters in those slick salons still belong, irreversibly, to the 21st century.
-After all, hipsters still answer the same insistent smartphones as anyone else.
+After all, they still answer the same insistent smartphones as anyone else.

-It’s at this fundamental level that old things and old-style things have been reminding me of true things about the world and our earthly lives, about you and me.
+It’s at this fundamental level that old things and old-style things have been reminding me of true things about the world and our earthly lives, and about you and me.
 With their amazing durability and priceless value, their uncomplicated purpose and authentic workmanship, there’s something essentially honest and real about so many old and old-style things.

 They can certainly get under my skin.
 And I’ve wondered if, by their very nature, they might coax you and me to be honest about the ageing process and to confront the reality of our mortality.

 You and I now live in the tension between God’s curse and his good purposes in creation.
 He created us to live with him on earth in uninterrupted and joyful communion.
-He created the earth with seasons, days and time, and he blessed us with the right and responsibility to care for the earth.
+He created the earth with seasons, days and time, and he blessed us with the privilege and responsibility to care for the earth.
 And it was all very good.

 But because of human sin even the earth was cursed.
 No longer was it all very good.
-Humans were not created to struggle, age and die, or to be separated from God.
+The truth is, humans were not created to struggle, age and die, or to be separated from God.

 You and I could do everything in our power to insure against decay and death.
 We could try to slow the progress of decay, to delay death.
 We might even go so far as to try to prevent them from succeeding at all.

 Apart from God!
 These three vital words actually make all the difference in the world.
 For in his great mercy and love, God has made a way through his beloved Son, Jesus, to bring us back to him so that we would no longer be apart from him (John 3:16-18).

 This side of heaven the wages of sin is still death and not one of us is exempt (Rom 6:23).
 Even when we follow Jesus, we still sin, we still live with decay and frustration, and we are still mortal.

-But will the old bench be there in the new heavens and the new earth, restored to newness and made perfect to be in God’s presence forever?
-I’d like to think so!
+But will the old bench be there in the new heavens and the new earth?
+Will it be restored to newness and made perfect to be in God’s presence forever?

 Featured image: Photo by Grant Daniels | Lightstock.com